coding-sensei/apex-clearing-data-getter/README.md

-# automatic-gain-tracker
+# apex-clearing-data-getter
-Trying to automate my stock gains/dividends with a raspberry pi that will update my Google Sheets Stock Market tracking from my M1 Portfolio
+A script that will go to https://www.apexclearing.com/ and download my M1 Finance portfolio information as CSV files so my Google Sheets can use it